djgrant/gatsby-starter-netlify-cms/src/pages/tours/index.md

 500m.
 After a break for lunch you’ll visit traditional villages.
 Geech camp is great spot to watch Gelada Baboons when they climbing down the precipitous slopes to their caves in cliffs below.
 You’ll enjoy sun set on a grassy plateau.
--Route: Sankaber to Geech (3,600m)
+- Route: Sankaber to Geech (3,600m)
--Length of hike: 5-6 hours, 15km
+- Length of hike:2-3 hours,7km

 #### Day 3